 I stumbled upon an article one day about a post-apocalyptic town somewhere in South California.
 The long weekend was approaching and I was looking for an atypical place to practice and come up with four good images for my class.
 I’ve always been fascinated with the idea of abandoned places and the stories behind them.

 As the article describes, Salton Sea is the largest lake in California and was created by accident.
-It was an oasis in the middle of the desert attracting local tourists in the 50’s and 60’s.
-Ultimately, the lake became too toxic for people to be around in so they left, abandoning homes and unwanted possessions.
+In the fifties and sixties, it was an oasis in the middle of the desert attracting local tourists, but ultimately, the lake became too toxic for people to be around in so they left, abandoning homes and unwanted possessions.

 The first thing I noticed as we stepped out of the car was the smell of rotten fish.
 It reminded me of visits to fish markets back in the Philippines.
 The article warned me about this but it still surprised me.
 I covered my nose and tried to breathe through my mouth which was a bad idea because then I could taste it—salty and dead.